 Antihelmintics are the drug of choice for hookworm infections.

-- Antihelmintics.
-Anthelmintic drugs effective against hookworms include benzimidazoles (eg, albendazole, mebendazole) and pyrantel pamoate; the Centers for Disease Control and Prevention (CDC) continues to recommend a 400-mg single dose of albendazole on its Website (July 26, 2018), but notes that albendazole is still not FDA approved for the treatment of hookworm infection.
+- Anthelmintics.
+Anthelmintic drugs effective against hookworms include benzimidazoles (eg, albendazole, mebendazole) and pyrantel pamoate; the Centers for Disease Control and Prevention (CDC) continues to recommend a 400-mg single dose of albendazole on its Website (July 26, 2018) but notes that albendazole is still not FDA approved for the treatment of hookworm infection.

-Nursing care for a child with hookworms include the following:
+Nursing care for a child with hookworms includes the following:

 - History.
-The majority of individuals who develop hookworm infection are from known endemic areas; they frequently have a history of wearing open footwear or walking barefoot in such areas.
+The majority of individuals who develop hookworm infections are from known endemic areas; they frequently have a history of wearing open footwear or walking barefoot in such areas.

 - Physical exam.
 Skin and pulmonary findings are minimal; physical findings in the early (larval migration) stage of the disease differ from those in the late (established GI infection) stage.

 - Acute pain related to mucosal irritation.

 - Ineffective tissue perfusion related to blood loss.

 - Impaired skin integrity related to persistent scratching of the affected area.